dotnet/dotNext/docs/features/cluster/raft.md

 ## Derivation from RaftCluster
 `RaftCluster` class contains all necessary methods for handling deserialized Raft messages:
-* `ReceiveEntriesAsync` method allows to handle _AppendEntries_ Raft message type that was sent by another node
+* `AppendEntriesAsync` method allows to handle _AppendEntries_ Raft message type that was sent by another node
-* `ReceiveResignAsync` method allows to handle leadership revocation procedure
+* `ResignAsync` method allows to handle leadership revocation procedure
-* `ReceiveSnapshotAsync` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
+* `InstallSnapshotAsync` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
-* `ReceiveVoteAsync` method allows to handle _Vote_ Raft message type that was sent by another node
+* `VoteAsync` method allows to handle _Vote_ Raft message type that was sent by another node
-* `ReceivePreVoteAsync` method allows to handle _PreVote_ message introduced as extension to original Raft model to avoid inflation of _Term_ value
+* `PreVoteAsync` method allows to handle _PreVote_ message introduced as extension to original Raft model to avoid inflation of _Term_ value

 The underlying code responsible for listening network requests must restore Raft messages from transport-specific representation and call the necessary handler for particular message type.